 The central bank demonstrated its stance last week when it doubled down on its efforts to keep borrowing costs at rock bottom levels.

-Still, as long as continues to gain strength, it’s likely to become increasingly difficult for the BOJ to keep justifying the need for continued support for the at the potential cost of further falls in the yen.
+Still, as long as inflation continues to gain strength, it’s likely to become increasingly difficult for the BOJ to keep justifying the need for continued support for the economy at the potential cost of further falls in the yen.

-Central banks around the globe have been forced to backtrack on their views and policy as price gains once considered transient proved to have more strength and more staying power than expected.
+Central banks around the globe have been forced to backtrack on their inflation views and policy as price gains once considered transient proved to have more strength and more staying power than expected.

 “A weak yen is going to add more inflationary pressures for a wider range of products as it affects all imported goods,” said Taro Saito, head of economic research at NLI Research Institute.
 “Price growth is no longer going to be only about soaring energy and raw material prices.”